 Narcissus Quotes in The Alchemist

 The The Alchemist quotes below are all either spoken by Narcissus or refer to Narcissus.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Harper One edition of The Alchemist published in 2014.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Harper One edition of The Alchemist published in 2014.).

 “I weep for Narcissus, but I never noticed that Narcissus was beautiful.
 I weep because, each time he knelt beside my banks, I could see, in the depths of his eyes, my own beauty reflected.”
 “What a lovely story,” the alchemist thought.

 The timeline below shows where the character Narcissus appears in The Alchemist.
 The colored dots and icons indicate which themes are associated with that appearance.